heygrady/react-redux-notes/redux-wordpress.md

 2. `formatDate()` doesn't do anything.
 It is included here to show where you would put logic for formatting a date if your app required it.

 3. `get()` is a convenience function for reading an attribute from a post.
 We'll see how that works in more detail when we create our module for reading values from the redux store.
+We'll see later how the posts object is constructed in a reducer.

 ## Fill in our module
 We're finally ready to fill in our module.
 At this point we should have a mostly functioning app that throws errors because our module is empty.